AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/amazon-rds.md

 ![](../../../assets/5.1.png)

-That's all there is to it!
+That is all there is to it!
 Connecting your RDS instance is complete.